CloudReactor/aws-role-template/README.md

 This project contains two CloudFormation templates that can be used to set up CloudReactor in your AWS account.

-1. [Deployer policy](#deployer-policy-role-and-user): If you arrived here after following the CloudReactor [Getting Started](https://docs.cloudreactor.io/#optional-setting-up-a-new-aws-user-with-deployment-permissions) guide, go here to create a special user and role that has the permissions required to deploy tasks to ECS.
+1. [Deployer policy](#deployer-policy-role-and-user): If you arrived here after following the CloudReactor [Getting Started](https://docs.cloudreactor.io/#optional-setting-up-a-new-aws-user-with-deployment-permissions) guide, this will let you create a special user and role that has the permissions required to deploy tasks to ECS.
 Once this user / role is created, you can enter the credentials into the CloudReactor quickstart repo configuration file at `deploy/docker_deploy.env`.
 CloudReactor will then assume this role when deploying tasks.
 2. [Allowing CloudReactor to manage tasks in your ECS environment](#allowing-cloudreactor-to-manage-your-tasks): If you did NOT use the AWS Setup Wizard, i.e. you want to [set up CloudReactor manually](https://docs.cloudreactor.io/manual_setup.html#optional-set-aws-role-permissions-to-allow-cloudreactor-to-stop-start-and-schedule-ecs-tasks), this role template must be installed to allow CloudReactor to start / stop your ECS tasks.